MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-batch-history.md

 # required metadata

 title: Optimize performance with auto cleanup tasks
-description: This topic explains how to resolve some performance issues with Microsoft Dynamics 365 Talent by cleaning up the batch job history.
+description: This topic explains how to resolve some performance issues with Microsoft Dynamics 365 Human Resources by cleaning up the batch job history.
 author: andreabichsel
 manager: AnnBe
 ms.date: 09/23/2019